saranzxz/Dedicated-Path/README.md

 # Dedicated Network Pathing For Specific Data Packets

 ## NOTE: The resource3.ipynb can be downloaded and executed to recreate the slice and experimental setup.
+## Ideally, on inspecting the client, you should be able to see a newly generates results.csv in the client with all metrics recorded.
+It can be further consolidated using anlyz.py.

 ### Some details regarding the code
 - anlyz.py